Browse Exhibits (8 total)

 In this series are various photographs from Judge King’s life.
 Of interest are a series of photos taken at the press conference where Judge King announced his run for Governor.

 Series 14: Artifacts

 This series contains artifacts found in Judge King's possession, such as judicial robes, awards, letters, gifts, certificates, political cartoons/drawings, resolutions, photos, campaign hats and scrap books.

 This series consists of tape recordings, tape cassettes, DVD’s, film reels and audio reels that mention, document, or interview Judge King.
 There are also floppy disks that contain drafts of his writings.

 This lists various awards and memorabilia received by W.S.
 Richardson faculty and students for their participation in competitions or merit of achievement.

 The William S. Richardson School of Law Faculty Publications Archive collects, organizes, and preserves material published by faculty members of the School, both past and present.

-This guide lists all of the print faculty publications the Law Library currently holds in the Archive.
-Access to this collection is restricted to Law Library Staff only; additional copies are available in the Law Libraryʻs circulating collections.
+This guide lists all of the physical print faculty publications and select digital publications that the Law Library currently holds in the Archive.

 The Law School History Archive preserves and makes available documents and ephemera relating to the history of the formation of the Law School as well as documents regarding the School’s activities throughout the years.
 In this collection you will find correspondences and memorandums that discuss the school’s formation; class entering photo guides and catalogs for every year beginning with the first entering year of 1973; various years of student directories, handbooks, and yearbooks; documents regarding the Law School’s milestone celebrations; brochures, pamphlets, and papers regarding students, faculty, and events of the Law School; and several years of the Law School’s reports.